kanishka-linux/inquisitive/README.md

 ## So After building, is it really serving the purpose it is supposed to serve?

-* I fed thousands of links to it (from my bookmark) which I've accumulated over the years.
+* I fed thousands of links to Inquisitive (from my bookmark) which I've accumulated over the years.
+One can just export your browser bookmark in json or any format or just dump list of links in plain text format and give it to inquisitive.
+It will do regex and find all relevant http links from the documents.
 I was quite a bit surprised to find that, after using inquisitive with focussed search mode for links i.e. `/links`, I was able to get some really good recommendations from my personal collection which I might have forgotten over a period of time.
 And I didn't even feel like adding tags or anything extra to extract relevant results.
 It seems like one can even build personal search engine, in case one has lots of links in the bookmark.

 * Adding notes - After feeding my notes to Inquisitive, retrieving relevant information was quick enough  (`/notes`).
 It is still early to comment about this feature.
 But having the ability to see notes in markdown and edit it and refresh the updated data in vector db on edit, seeing all the reference notes in the sidebar - made things lot more convenient when it came to searching and organizing notes.
 My only gripe is, not so good editor for markdwon.
 Currently I'm using Streamlit's in-built text-area component for adding notes, which could have been better.

 * Discussion/QnA session with LLM  - Quality of this depends a lot upon the model.
 Models with 7B+ parameter give really good result provided the machine has dedicated gpu.
 For machines with only cpu, models with 1-2B+ parameters can give response a bit quickly, but they are mostly irrelevant and not upto the mark and too much hallucination.
 So machines with only CPU, can use Inquisitive mainly for searching purpose but not for relevant discussion/QnA purpose.
 People can try out multiple models and see what works for them best.

+## Some Fun Facts

+* This is my first major personal project, where I've used LLM models extensively while coding.
+I was really surprised, how much LLM can help us get it done within a short period of time.
+In professional setting, I've mainly worked on golang and elixir based tech stack and mostly worked on the backend side of things to make things stable and scalable.
+I haven't used python so far in professional setting.
+I use python based stack for my personal projects and I haven't started any greenfield python project for a long time.
+I wasn't aware of latest trends in python web frameworks.
+But despite  of all these, when I felt like building new project again, LLMs proved to be very helpful to get started and helped in generating good amount of boilerplate code easily.
+At first, I was simply amazed and understood why there is a craze for AI assisted coding.

+* When I wanted to add some basic auth to streamlit app, LLM helped in generating some basic code within an hour.
+I thought, my work has become simpler and started day-dreaming how much time I can save with LLMs if used for coding.
+But then in the next hour, I came back to ground reality again.
+The generated code and the approach suggested by the LLM had so many subtle bugs - which were difficult to pin-point in the beginning.
+In order to debug the code - which was generated within an hour, I had to spend next `two days` just to debug things.
+Finally, I had to reach out to official documentation and various forums, to understand the issues in details which gave me better understanding.
+I prompted to LLM - `You have given me wrong answer and what you suggest is not possible for the framework`, then LLM's reply was - `You are absolutely right, you've pinpointed the root cause of the problem, now let's start digging into it in details`.
+And then I thought to myself - `If that is the case, why did I spend two days in the wrong direction`.
+I chuckled and laughed at both myself and LLM.
+Even in the age of AI, there seems to be no substitue for traditional way of learning by going through books, official documentation and various forum/blogs posts - to build better understanding.
+It was nice learning experience about what AI can do and what it can't.

+* LLMs can surely boost productivity as a coding assistance, there is no denying about that.
+But over-reliance on them can surely backfire, if one can't understand, test and review the code written by AI.
+I'm hearing about AI assited code review every now and then, but there is still need for human assisted code review of code written by AI.
+In this day and the age, it looks like both are complimentary to each other.
+However, I think, there is no substitute for checking references whenever possible when discussing with AI.

+## Some known limitations of Inquisitive

+* If you want to start discussion on different topic, you'll need to clear existing chat messages

+* To process thousands of links, Iquisitive will take quite a bit amount of time.
+During that period please don't shut-down the backend, since pending jobs won't get picked up when the backend service starts again.
+It is on TODO list, to allow commands to pick up pending jobs after restart.